-- Some (slightly) more involved variants: - testing bipartite graphs one simply runs BFS such that it "switches sides" with each PROCESS(e), until none or some conflict is found.
-(Lecture 7) □ - Jarník's minimum spanning tree algorithm the depository U always picks the vertex closest to any processed vertex.
-(Section 2.3) □ - Dijkstra's shortest path algorithm the depository U always picks the vertex closest to the starting position v_0 .
+- Some slightly more involved variants (using additional implicit variables): - testing bipartite graphs one simply runs BFS such that it "switches sides" with each PROCESS(e), until none or some conflict is found.
+(Lecture 6)

+- Jarník's minimum spanning tree algorithm the stack U always offers the vertex closest to any processed vertex.
+(Section 2.3) □ - ${\it Dijkstra's}$ shortest path algorithm the stack U always offers the vertex closest to the starting position v_0 .
 (Lecture 3)